Saturn745/libre-netbird-android/Readme.md

 git clone git@github.com:netbirdio/react-native-app.git
 ```
 2. Checkout the repositories to the branches you want to test.
 If you want the latest, check the status information on your IDE or on https://github.com and verify the branch list and commit history.
-3. export JDK and Android home vars, on macOS they are: (please contribute with Linux equivalent)
+3. Export JDK and Android home vars, on macOS they are: (please contribute with Linux equivalent)
 ```shell
 # replace <USERNAME> with your name
 export ANDROID_HOME=/Users/<USERNAME>/Library/Android/sdk